If you’re someone who’s struggling to increase your website’s search traffic, you first need to find and fix duplicate content issues on your website.

 - Short or long meta descriptions and so on

-This will show you a general overview of your website and any significant duplicate problems which you can fix easily to avoid duplicate content issues within your site.
+This will show you a general overview of your website and any significant duplicate problems which you can fix easily to avoid such content issues within your site.

-The easiest way to find duplicate content is to do a manual Google search.
+The easiest way to find similar content is to do a manual Google search.

 Just make sure to find a post or page that you would like to check for plagiarism.